varvarigos/Building_distributed_systems/cs426-fall24/lab0/discussions.md

 ```
 This is because the goroutines run concurrently.
 Inside each goroutine there is a delay of some time before printing
 the value of i.
 However, at that time, the for loop will have terminated and, thus, "all done!", will be printed first.
 Then, after the time delay of each goroutine finishes, the numbers will be printed.
+Note that for Go 1.22 onwards, the
+loop variables have a per-iteration scope (instead of a per-loop scope), so each goroutine prints the value of i from
+its respective iteration.

 9. To fix the issue in 8. and print "all done!" after the numbers, we can use synchronization primitives.
 More specifically, we can use `sync.WaitGroup` and wait for the 3 goroutines to finish before accessing